-The Group defines non-performing loans ("NPLs") as facilities in stage 3 and for which impairment charges have been booked.
-For exposures to non-retail customers with NPLs, the entire amount of the customer's exposure is considered to be non-performing.
+The Group defines non-performing loans ("NPLs") as stage 3 exposures.
+However, for exposures to non-retail customers with NPLs, the entire amount of the customer's exposure is considered to be non-performing.
 For retail exposures, only impaired facilities are included in NPLs.
-The Group's definition of NPLs differs from the EBA's definition by excluding fully covered exposures to customers in default and previously forborne exposures that are now performing and are under probation.
-Furthermore, the Group excludes exposures in stage 3 where the allowance account is considered immaterial to the gross exposure.
+The Group excludes exposures in stage 3 with no impairment charges or where the allowance account is considered immaterial to the gross exposure.